indeedeng/iwf-golang-sdk/gen/iwfidl/docs/WorkflowStateOptions.md

 HasCommandCarryOverPolicy returns a boolean if a field has been set.

-### GetStartApiTimeoutSeconds

-`func (o *WorkflowStateOptions) GetStartApiTimeoutSeconds() int32`

-GetStartApiTimeoutSeconds returns the StartApiTimeoutSeconds field if non-nil, zero value otherwise.

-### GetStartApiTimeoutSecondsOk

-`func (o *WorkflowStateOptions) GetStartApiTimeoutSecondsOk() (*int32, bool)`

-GetStartApiTimeoutSecondsOk returns a tuple with the StartApiTimeoutSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStartApiTimeoutSeconds

-`func (o *WorkflowStateOptions) SetStartApiTimeoutSeconds(v int32)`

-SetStartApiTimeoutSeconds sets StartApiTimeoutSeconds field to given value.

-### HasStartApiTimeoutSeconds

-`func (o *WorkflowStateOptions) HasStartApiTimeoutSeconds() bool`

-HasStartApiTimeoutSeconds returns a boolean if a field has been set.

-### GetDecideApiTimeoutSeconds

-`func (o *WorkflowStateOptions) GetDecideApiTimeoutSeconds() int32`

-GetDecideApiTimeoutSeconds returns the DecideApiTimeoutSeconds field if non-nil, zero value otherwise.

-### GetDecideApiTimeoutSecondsOk

-`func (o *WorkflowStateOptions) GetDecideApiTimeoutSecondsOk() (*int32, bool)`

-GetDecideApiTimeoutSecondsOk returns a tuple with the DecideApiTimeoutSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDecideApiTimeoutSeconds

-`func (o *WorkflowStateOptions) SetDecideApiTimeoutSeconds(v int32)`

-SetDecideApiTimeoutSeconds sets DecideApiTimeoutSeconds field to given value.

-### HasDecideApiTimeoutSeconds

-`func (o *WorkflowStateOptions) HasDecideApiTimeoutSeconds() bool`

-HasDecideApiTimeoutSeconds returns a boolean if a field has been set.

-### GetStartApiRetryPolicy

-`func (o *WorkflowStateOptions) GetStartApiRetryPolicy() RetryPolicy`

-GetStartApiRetryPolicy returns the StartApiRetryPolicy field if non-nil, zero value otherwise.

-### GetStartApiRetryPolicyOk

-`func (o *WorkflowStateOptions) GetStartApiRetryPolicyOk() (*RetryPolicy, bool)`

-GetStartApiRetryPolicyOk returns a tuple with the StartApiRetryPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStartApiRetryPolicy

-`func (o *WorkflowStateOptions) SetStartApiRetryPolicy(v RetryPolicy)`

-SetStartApiRetryPolicy sets StartApiRetryPolicy field to given value.

-### HasStartApiRetryPolicy

-`func (o *WorkflowStateOptions) HasStartApiRetryPolicy() bool`

-HasStartApiRetryPolicy returns a boolean if a field has been set.

-### GetDecideApiRetryPolicy

-`func (o *WorkflowStateOptions) GetDecideApiRetryPolicy() RetryPolicy`

-GetDecideApiRetryPolicy returns the DecideApiRetryPolicy field if non-nil, zero value otherwise.

-### GetDecideApiRetryPolicyOk

-`func (o *WorkflowStateOptions) GetDecideApiRetryPolicyOk() (*RetryPolicy, bool)`

-GetDecideApiRetryPolicyOk returns a tuple with the DecideApiRetryPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDecideApiRetryPolicy

-`func (o *WorkflowStateOptions) SetDecideApiRetryPolicy(v RetryPolicy)`

-SetDecideApiRetryPolicy sets DecideApiRetryPolicy field to given value.

-### HasDecideApiRetryPolicy

-`func (o *WorkflowStateOptions) HasDecideApiRetryPolicy() bool`

-HasDecideApiRetryPolicy returns a boolean if a field has been set.

-### GetStartApiFailurePolicy

-`func (o *WorkflowStateOptions) GetStartApiFailurePolicy() StartApiFailurePolicy`

-GetStartApiFailurePolicy returns the StartApiFailurePolicy field if non-nil, zero value otherwise.

-### GetStartApiFailurePolicyOk

-`func (o *WorkflowStateOptions) GetStartApiFailurePolicyOk() (*StartApiFailurePolicy, bool)`

-GetStartApiFailurePolicyOk returns a tuple with the StartApiFailurePolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStartApiFailurePolicy

-`func (o *WorkflowStateOptions) SetStartApiFailurePolicy(v StartApiFailurePolicy)`

-SetStartApiFailurePolicy sets StartApiFailurePolicy field to given value.

-### HasStartApiFailurePolicy

-`func (o *WorkflowStateOptions) HasStartApiFailurePolicy() bool`

-HasStartApiFailurePolicy returns a boolean if a field has been set.
+### GetWaitUntilApiTimeoutSeconds

+`func (o *WorkflowStateOptions) GetWaitUntilApiTimeoutSeconds() int32`

+GetWaitUntilApiTimeoutSeconds returns the WaitUntilApiTimeoutSeconds field if non-nil, zero value otherwise.

+### GetWaitUntilApiTimeoutSecondsOk

+`func (o *WorkflowStateOptions) GetWaitUntilApiTimeoutSecondsOk() (*int32, bool)`

+GetWaitUntilApiTimeoutSecondsOk returns a tuple with the WaitUntilApiTimeoutSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWaitUntilApiTimeoutSeconds

+`func (o *WorkflowStateOptions) SetWaitUntilApiTimeoutSeconds(v int32)`

+SetWaitUntilApiTimeoutSeconds sets WaitUntilApiTimeoutSeconds field to given value.

+### HasWaitUntilApiTimeoutSeconds

+`func (o *WorkflowStateOptions) HasWaitUntilApiTimeoutSeconds() bool`

+HasWaitUntilApiTimeoutSeconds returns a boolean if a field has been set.

+### GetExecuteApiTimeoutSeconds

+`func (o *WorkflowStateOptions) GetExecuteApiTimeoutSeconds() int32`

+GetExecuteApiTimeoutSeconds returns the ExecuteApiTimeoutSeconds field if non-nil, zero value otherwise.

+### GetExecuteApiTimeoutSecondsOk

+`func (o *WorkflowStateOptions) GetExecuteApiTimeoutSecondsOk() (*int32, bool)`

+GetExecuteApiTimeoutSecondsOk returns a tuple with the ExecuteApiTimeoutSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExecuteApiTimeoutSeconds

+`func (o *WorkflowStateOptions) SetExecuteApiTimeoutSeconds(v int32)`

+SetExecuteApiTimeoutSeconds sets ExecuteApiTimeoutSeconds field to given value.

+### HasExecuteApiTimeoutSeconds

+`func (o *WorkflowStateOptions) HasExecuteApiTimeoutSeconds() bool`

+HasExecuteApiTimeoutSeconds returns a boolean if a field has been set.

+### GetWaitUntilApiRetryPolicy

+`func (o *WorkflowStateOptions) GetWaitUntilApiRetryPolicy() RetryPolicy`

+GetWaitUntilApiRetryPolicy returns the WaitUntilApiRetryPolicy field if non-nil, zero value otherwise.

+### GetWaitUntilApiRetryPolicyOk

+`func (o *WorkflowStateOptions) GetWaitUntilApiRetryPolicyOk() (*RetryPolicy, bool)`

+GetWaitUntilApiRetryPolicyOk returns a tuple with the WaitUntilApiRetryPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWaitUntilApiRetryPolicy

+`func (o *WorkflowStateOptions) SetWaitUntilApiRetryPolicy(v RetryPolicy)`

+SetWaitUntilApiRetryPolicy sets WaitUntilApiRetryPolicy field to given value.

+### HasWaitUntilApiRetryPolicy

+`func (o *WorkflowStateOptions) HasWaitUntilApiRetryPolicy() bool`

+HasWaitUntilApiRetryPolicy returns a boolean if a field has been set.

+### GetExecuteApiRetryPolicy

+`func (o *WorkflowStateOptions) GetExecuteApiRetryPolicy() RetryPolicy`

+GetExecuteApiRetryPolicy returns the ExecuteApiRetryPolicy field if non-nil, zero value otherwise.

+### GetExecuteApiRetryPolicyOk

+`func (o *WorkflowStateOptions) GetExecuteApiRetryPolicyOk() (*RetryPolicy, bool)`

+GetExecuteApiRetryPolicyOk returns a tuple with the ExecuteApiRetryPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExecuteApiRetryPolicy

+`func (o *WorkflowStateOptions) SetExecuteApiRetryPolicy(v RetryPolicy)`

+SetExecuteApiRetryPolicy sets ExecuteApiRetryPolicy field to given value.

+### HasExecuteApiRetryPolicy

+`func (o *WorkflowStateOptions) HasExecuteApiRetryPolicy() bool`

+HasExecuteApiRetryPolicy returns a boolean if a field has been set.

+### GetWaitUntilApiFailurePolicy

+`func (o *WorkflowStateOptions) GetWaitUntilApiFailurePolicy() WaitUntilApiFailurePolicy`

+GetWaitUntilApiFailurePolicy returns the WaitUntilApiFailurePolicy field if non-nil, zero value otherwise.

+### GetWaitUntilApiFailurePolicyOk

+`func (o *WorkflowStateOptions) GetWaitUntilApiFailurePolicyOk() (*WaitUntilApiFailurePolicy, bool)`

+GetWaitUntilApiFailurePolicyOk returns a tuple with the WaitUntilApiFailurePolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWaitUntilApiFailurePolicy

+`func (o *WorkflowStateOptions) SetWaitUntilApiFailurePolicy(v WaitUntilApiFailurePolicy)`

+SetWaitUntilApiFailurePolicy sets WaitUntilApiFailurePolicy field to given value.

+### HasWaitUntilApiFailurePolicy

+`func (o *WorkflowStateOptions) HasWaitUntilApiFailurePolicy() bool`

+HasWaitUntilApiFailurePolicy returns a boolean if a field has been set.

+### GetSkipWaitUntil

+`func (o *WorkflowStateOptions) GetSkipWaitUntil() bool`

+GetSkipWaitUntil returns the SkipWaitUntil field if non-nil, zero value otherwise.

+### GetSkipWaitUntilOk

+`func (o *WorkflowStateOptions) GetSkipWaitUntilOk() (*bool, bool)`

+GetSkipWaitUntilOk returns a tuple with the SkipWaitUntil field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSkipWaitUntil

+`func (o *WorkflowStateOptions) SetSkipWaitUntil(v bool)`

+SetSkipWaitUntil sets SkipWaitUntil field to given value.

+### HasSkipWaitUntil

+`func (o *WorkflowStateOptions) HasSkipWaitUntil() bool`

+HasSkipWaitUntil returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)